probmods/probmods2/exercises/02-generative-models.md

 - assets/js/physics.js
 ---

+Please complete the exercises on this page and submit them in PDF form.
+You can (and should!!) write your code here and click "Run" to test out your answers.
+However, you will need to transfer your code to your own document in order to turn in your answers and get feedback.
+THESE CODE BOXES WILL NOT SAVE YOUR WORK.
+So copy your answers over to your own document frequently.

 ## Exercise 1

 ### a)

-Show that the marginal distribution on return values for these three programs is the same by directly computing the probability using the rules of probability (hint: write down each possible history of random choices for each program).
+Show that the marginal distribution on return values for these three programs is the same by directly computing the probability using the rules of probability *Hint:* write down each possible history of random choices for each program.

 ~~~~
 flip() ? flip(.7) : flip(.1)